CiscoSecurity/gta-03-api-use-cases/README.md

 * `previous`
   * a relative path to the previous page
-  * if the previous page does not exist or request method is POST, `null` is returned
+  * if the previous page does not exist or the request method is POST, `null` is returned
 * `next`
   * a relative path to the next page
-  * if the next page does not exist or request method is POST, `null` is returned.
+  * if the next page does not exist or the request method is POST, `null` is returned.
 * `hasPreviousPage`
-  * boolean value about the previous page existence
+  * a boolean value indicating existence of a previous page
   * `true` means the previous page is available
 * `hasNextPage`
-  * boolean value about the next page existence
+  * a boolean value indicating existence of a next page
   * `true` means the next page is available
 * `startCursor`
   * value identifies the first item in the current results
   * should be used to construct a request for the previous page.
-Necessary when requesting collection resources with parameters using POST method.
+Necessary when requesting a collection resources with parameters using the POST method.
   * when the previous page is not available, `null` is returned
 * `endCursor`
   * value identifies the last item in the current results
   * should be used to construct a request for the next page.
-Necessary when requesting collection resources with parameters using POST method.
+Necessary when requesting a collection resources with parameters using the POST method.
   * when the next page is not available, `null` is returned

 ### Limiting results

-To limit how many items should be returned, use `size=[number]` query string parameter.
+To limit, how many items should be returned, use `size=[number]` query string parameter.

 Maximum number of requested items is `1,000`.

-> This limit is also applied when requesting collection without the `size` parameter.
+> This limit is also applied when requesting a collection without the `size` parameter.

 Example: